godobject/bit_set/README.md

 # => "g"
 ~~~~~

-The Integer representation of the BitSet is as well available in a
+An Integer representation of the BitSet is as well available in a
 straight-forward way:

 ~~~~~
 bitset.to_s
-# => 2
+# => #<GodObject::BitSet::Configuration: … >
 ~~~~~

 To gain access to the Configuration of the BitSet just use the following: